 The activities section is often used by entry level grads who are light on experience, but have notable activities during college which show leadership or proficiency in an area tied to the major.
 Another use of the activities section is to include notable class projects, especially cornerstone/capstone projects related to your major.
 However, note that if any of these activities are paid roles, they can and should shift to the experience section.
 Activities should be placed after the experience section.
 Awards can be used if you have two or more notable awards achieved which are not otherwise incorporated into other parts of the resume and would be placed at the end of your resume.

 Each of these optional sections should only be used if you have the space on one page to further fill out the page.
 They should not be used to lengthen the resume beyond one page.
 Our Quickstart Resume Templates are pre-filled with examples of resume content you can use in these sections.

 Your baseline resume should be saved in Word file format for flexibility in making future changes.
 Use "First_Last.docx" for the file name.
 But then save the final resume you deliver to employers as a PDF in .pdf format using the same file name convention: First_Last.pdf.
 Do not make the mistake of adding additional qualifiers in the file name such as "Entry_Level" or a job type, industry, geography, employer name or version number.
-It is acceptable for you to have multiple versions of your resume if you are targeting a specific subset, but the best way to practice version control is to save each different versions in a different folder, while retaining the same file name.
+It is acceptable for you to have multiple versions of your resume if you are targeting a specific subset, but the best way to practice version control is to save each different version in a different folder, while retaining the same file name.
 Then make sure you keep each respective resume updated with any universal changes you might make to your baseline resume.